reimabenson/shopify-money-format-utils/README.md

 ## 💡 Shopify Theme Integration

-To make JavaScript aware of your Shopify store’s money format and currency:
+To make JavaScript aware of your Shopify store’s money format and currency, copy this script in your `theme.liquid` file:

 ```liquid
 <script>